AbhinaySamson/DevOps-Flask-Trivy/README.md

 # Automated CI/CD Pipeline with Flask + Docker + Trivy

 ## 🔧 Project Overview
-This project demonstrates a **DevOps CI/CD workflow** that automatically scans the image:
+This project demonstrates a **DevOps CI/CD workflow** that automatically:
 1. Builds a Docker image for a Flask app.
 2. Runs container health tests.
 3. Scans for security vulnerabilities using **Trivy**.